Stig von Bayer

-Stig Erik Otto von Bayer (born 6 July 1937) is a former Swedish Army officer, war veteran, peacemaker and writer.
+Stig Erik Otto von Bayer (6 July 1937 – 23 April 2024) was a former Swedish Army officer, war veteran, peacemaker and writer.
 He was the longest serving UN soldier during the Congo Crisis.

 Early life

 Stig von Bayer came to Congo and the province Maniema in 1949 at age 12 with his parents who were aid workers who helped to build bridges and roads.
 He stayed there until 1954.
 There he learned both Swahili and French, languages that he would get much use of later in his life.
+In his teens, he worked as a hunter in the bush to get meat for the road and bridge builders, a work that was led by his father, the forest officer Hans M Hansson.
 Back in Sweden he did his military service at the Södermanland Regiment (I 10) in Strängnäs.

 Career

 Congo

 In 1960 as a cadet sergeant at Södermanland Regiment, he volunteered for service on 19 July 1960.
 For three days von Bayer served as an interpreter with the 8th Swedish Infantry Battalion, which had been airlifted to Léopoldville directly from the Gaza Strip, where it had been serving as a part of the United Nations Emergency Force (UNEF).
 After a while he got himself assigned as an interpreter in an advance party of the 32nd Irish Battalion, which was on its way to Goma, on the Congo's eastern border, where the Congolese troops were firing across the border at Belgian soldiers.
 He then went from Goma to Albertville, the North Katanga city that by then had been the scene of rebellion in recent weeks.
-On 8 November 1960, the Balubas massacred nine men of an Irish patrol at Niemba, just west of Albertville.
+On 8 November 1960, Luba militiamen massacred nine men of an Irish patrol at Niemba, just west of Albertville.
 The day before von Bayer was out there to talk to the patrol and the day after he had to collect their bodies.